agihil/course-catalog-canonicity/README.md

 - the IDs from the Gemeinsame Normdatei (GND) for the identified people in the titles (only for those Entities who could be identified.
 (For a more detailed description see below.)
 (NER_GNDs_Titel)
 - the IDs from the Gemeinsame Normdatei (GND) for the identified people in the descriptions (only for those Entities who could be identified.
 (For a more detailed description see below.)
 (NER_GNDs_Inhalt)

+### data/authors.csv
+Each row represents a writer identified in the course titles or descriptions.
+Writers here are people, where "Schriftsteller", "Lyriker", "Dramatiker" or "Erzähler" is stored as an occupation in the GND.
+The columns reprsent metadata about these people from the GND as well as counts of there mentions in the courses:
+- the GND ID of the identified person (GND-Nummer)
+- the persons`s preferred name (Bevorzugter Name)
+- the person`s country/countries of residence (Ländercode)
+- a short form of the person`s country/countries of residence, only considering Germany, Austria and Switzerland (Land)
+- the persons`s occupation(s) (Beruf oder Beschäftigung)
+- the person`s date of birth (Geburtsdatum)
+- the person`s sex (Geschlecht)

 ## data/people.csv
 Each row represents a person identified in the course titles or descriptions.
 The columns reprsent metadata about these people from the GND:
 - the GND ID of the identified person (GND-Nummer)